MSEL General Competition Rules

 • Your opponent must agree to the rescheduled time in match chat on the Generation Esports platform or the default time will remain.

 Matches must be reported by the winning team immediately after their game's completion.
 Players/teams are encouraged to document proof of match results in the event that they are needed to verify the legitimacy of a match score report.
 Match reports must include the best-of-series score, and all results must be reported by 11:59 PM on the match day.
-After this, matches will be locked, and their scores will be uneditable.
+After this, matches results will be locked and score will not be editable.

-Teams are required to contact an MSEL Administrator if they experience issues delaying or interfering with their match as they are happening.
-Examples of Match interruptions or Lives Issues are
+Teams are required to contact an MSEL Administrator if they experience issues delaying or interfering with their match as they are occurring.
+Examples of match interruptions or lives issues are

 • Technical Difficulties